Steve-O: Animal rights

 In 2010, it was reported that Steve-O had become a vegan for both health and compassionate reasons.
 He stated that "being vegan, I can tell you, has benefited every single area of my life".
 After the Jackass 3D stunt involving a ram (during which he injured his hand), he expressed some concern about doing stunts in the future that "mess with animals."

 In June 2011, Steve-O released an autobiography entitled Professional Idiot: A Memoir, co-written with David Peisner.
 He stated that he follows only a strict vegan diet and is one of the many celebrities that got involved in the NOH8 project.
 In July, he received PETA's Nanci Alexander award for his "voice against cruelty".
 In 2013, due to his concern about animal rights, he stated that he was eating a vegan diet and that he did not wear fur or leather.

 In December 2018, Steve-O revealed that he was no longer a vegan, as he had become a pescatarian.
 In 2019, he spoke out against "militant" vegans, stating that they do more harm than good.

+In 2023, he founded the 501(c)(3) animal sanctuary Radical Ranch together with his then-fiance Lux Wright in Nashville, Tennessee.